Emotional Abuse Therapy

 - Denial of abuse and blaming of the victim

-An emotionally abusive climate can lead to serious psychological consequences for victims, who are often affected by the abuse to the extent that they no longer accurately recognise their own feelings.
+An emotionally abusive environment can lead to serious psychological consequences for victims, often leaving them so affected by the abuse that it leaves them unable to accurately recognise their own feelings.
 Victims can feel as if their sense of self and independence has been taken away from them, and emotional abuse can often lead to further mental health issues such as stress, addiction, depression, anxiety, trauma and post-traumatic stress disorder.

-Psychotherapy can help people who have experienced emotional abuse re-build their sense of autonomy, and help people to cope with the psychological consequences of abuse.
+Psychotherapy can support people who have experienced emotional abuse in restoring their sense of autonomy and in coping with the psychological consequences of abuse.
 As the emphasis in psychotherapy lies in developing self-understanding and initiating personal change, it can prove invaluable in facilitating a better understanding of the distorted nature of an individual’s relationship with their abuser[s], building self-esteem and re-inscribing an individual’s sense of self in relation to their world.

 Therapeutic support can also be sought for those who find that they themselves engage in abusive behaviour, as it is often the case that emotionally abusive behaviour emerges alongside unaddressed personal trauma, painful past experiences, or difficulties with issues such as anger, depression and low self-esteem.